Security Scanner View

 Set the date range to specify the time period to scan (current content and history within that range).

 Review the generated report.
-It shows work items (Jira work items where sensitive data was detected), type of finding (category of detected sensitive data (for example, password or API key), security finding (detected sensitive data), score (indicates how much attention the finding may need).
+It shows work items (Jira work items where sensitive data was detected), type of finding (category of detected sensitive data (for example, password or API key), security finding (detected sensitive data), severity score (indicates how much attention the finding may need).

 Security Scanner View helps users quickly see where sensitive data appears in Jira work items and their history.
 Instead of manually checking work items one by one, you can get a clear list of findings in one place.